enumerbs/Module15-Challenge-Leaflet/README.md

 or
 1. load the ***index.html*** file from the 'Leaflet-Part-1' folder from this repository in your browser, for the simpler implementation without those extra features.

+NOTE: if the map does not display immediately, try refreshing the page by either:
+- clicking the browser's "Reload this page" button, or
+- pressing the F5 key
+or if that still does not work, 'hard refresh' the page by either:
+- holding down the Ctrl key and then clicking the "Reload this page" button, or
+- holding down the Ctrl key and pressing the F5 key.

 # Implementation notes